xfbs/blog/_posts/2018-02-22-tracing-linux-macos.md

     cc -c -o pass.o pass.c
     cc -o pass pass.o -lz

 However, once again we don’t have `ltrace` on macOS.
-And there isn’t really a direct equivalent to it — this is the part where we have to play around with DTrace.
+And there isn’t really a direct equivalent to it — this is the part where we have to play around with dtrace.
 It took me a while to figure this out.
 Thankfully, there were a few useful [articles](https://www.joyent.com/blog/bruning-questions-debugging) and obviously, the [book](http://dtrace.org/guide/preface.html#preface).

 The way `dtrace` works is that it offers problems — lots of them, actually.
 You can trace the probes themselves, or you can attach functions to them.
-I won’t really go into much detail about DTrace, there is simply too much, and I don’t understand all of it well enough yet to be able to explain it.
+I won’t really go into much detail about dtrace, there is simply too much, and I don’t understand all of it well enough yet to be able to explain it.

 To trace all function calls in pass, you could do: